loopbackio/loopback.io/pages/en/lb2/SOAP-connector.md

     <tr>
       <td>operations</td>
       <td>Object</td>
       <td>Maps WSDL binding operations to Node.js methods.
 Each key in the JSON object becomes the name of a method on the model.
-See <a href="SOAP-connector.html">Operations property</a> below.</td>
+See <a href="#operations-property">Operations property</a> below.</td>
     </tr>
   </tbody>
 </table>

-### **Operations property**
+### Operations property

-The operations property value is a JSON object that has a property (key) for each method being defined for the model.
+The `operations` property value is a JSON object that has a property (key) for each method being defined for the model.
 The corresponding value is an object with the following properties:

 <table>
   <tbody>